tournesol-app/tournesol/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+### `yarn lint`

+Runs the linter and returns lint errors.

+This check is automatically enforced on commit using a pre-commit hook.
+Use `git commit --no-verify` to bypass this check (e.g. to commit on a branch with work in progress).

+### `yarn lint:fix`

+Attempts to fix lint problems automatically using `eslint --fix`.<br />
+This is especially useful to apply `prettier` format rules, if they are not enforced by your IDE.

 ### `yarn test`

 Launches the test runner in the interactive watch mode.<br />